AMERICAN SCOUTING DIGEST

 Pages 16, 17, 18

 The word adventure is often defined as 1) An undertaking usually involving danger and unknown risks, or 2) An exciting or remarkable experience.

-We decided to do a tour of the Southwest United States and Mexico and naturally anticipated encountering some unexpected challenges.
+When my Scouts decided to do a tour of the Southwest United States and Mexico, I expected to encounter some unexpected challenges.